pdjr-archive/n2k-modules/TMP108/hardware/1.0/README.md

 The module has a simple user configuration interface consisting of a DIP switch, momentary push-button and LED outputs.
-A discrete LED indicates module operating state.
+A separate LED indicates module operating state.

 ## Active components